 What are the best Business Class seats on Ethiopian’s B787s?

-All seats in the cabin are excellent for those travelling with a companion because of the 2-2-2 layout.
+All seats in the cabin are excellent for those traveling with a companion because of the 2-2-2 layout.

-The bulkhead seats in row 1 feature a much larger footrest as compared to all other seats, so these are the seats you want to fly (and sleep) in, although proximity to the galley and lavatory may cause some light noise disturbance from time to time.
+The bulkhead seats in row 1 feature a much larger footrest than all other seats, so these are the seats you want to fly (and sleep) in, although proximity to the galley and lavatory may cause some light noise disturbance from time to time.

 What are the worst Business Class seats on Ethiopian’s B787s?

-On flights within Africa, the amenity kit is a small bag, with an eye mask, ear plugs, socks, toothpaste and toothbrush.
+On flights within Africa, the amenity kit is a small bag with an eye mask, earplugs, socks, toothpaste, and a toothbrush.